arduino/help-center-content/content/Arduino Cloud/Arduino IoT Cloud/Configure-your-network-for-Arduino-Cloud.md

 ## TCP and UDP ports used by Arduino Cloud

 > [!NOTE]
 > A home network with a default configuration will usually not prevent any Arduino Cloud connections.
-You do not need to add any of the configurations above unless you're experiencing problems, or will be using the service on a restricted network.
+You do not need to add any of the configurations above unless you're experiencing problems or will be using the service on a restricted network.

 The Arduino Cloud uses the following domains and ports, which need to be whitelisted in your firewall.